-Fig.~\ref{fig:mi_fraction} shows the fractional MI gain for $x_\mathrm{HI}(z)$ (upper panel) and $\langle 1+\delta_\mathrm{HI} \rangle(z)$ (lower panel) as a function of redshift and scale.
-The colormap indicates regions where the cross-power provides substantial additional information (purple) versus regions where the auto-power alone is sufficient (white).
+Figure~\ref{fig:mi_fraction} shows the fractional MI gain for $x_\mathrm{HI}(z)$ (upper panel) and $\langle 1+\delta_\mathrm{HI} \rangle(z)$ (lower panel) as a function of redshift and scale.
+The color map indicates regions where the cross-power spectrum provides substantial additional information (purple) versus regions where the auto-power spectrum alone is sufficient (white).

 Several key trends emerge from this analysis.
-First, the cross-power provides significant conditional information gain across nearly all $(z,k)$ bins, with approximately 78\% of bins showing fractional gains exceeding 100\% for both parameters.
+First, the cross-power spectrum provides a significant conditional information gain across nearly all $(z,k)$ bins, with approximately 78\% of bins showing fractional gains exceeding 100\% for both parameters.
 The mean fractional gain is $\sim$270\% for $x_\mathrm{HI}$ and $\sim$280\% for $\langle 1+\delta_\mathrm{HI} \rangle$.
 This seemingly counter-intuitive result must be interpreted carefully.
 It does not imply that cross-power is more informative than auto-power in absolute terms.
 Section~\ref{sec: EoR timeline} demonstrated that 21cm auto-power alone provides the majority of constraints.
 Rather, these large fractional values reflect that cross-power measurements provide complementary information breaking specific degeneracies left unresolved by auto-power.
 While the marginal MI $I(\theta; \mathrm{cross})$ is relatively modest, the conditional MI $I(\theta; \mathrm{cross} | \mathrm{auto})$ can be substantial.
-Once the 21cm auto-power establishes the mean ionization state and overall neutral hydrogen distribution, the cross-correlation reveals the spatial relationship between ionization morphology and galaxy clustering, information particularly valuable for constraining astrophysical source properties and ionization morphology that are only weakly determined by power spectrum shape alone.
+Once the 21cm auto-power establishes the mean ionization state and overall neutral hydrogen distribution, the cross-correlation reveals the spatial relationship between ionization morphology and galaxy clustering; this information is particularly valuable for constraining astrophysical source properties and ionization morphology, which are only weakly determined by power-spectrum shape alone.